 ECSH52200 - Director, Company Secretary and Nominee Shareholder Services – What Would You Expect to See

-For various business reasons (some of which will be legitimate), directors, shareholders and company secretaries may not want to publicly reveal that they are the owners or officials of a company.
+For various business reasons (some of which will be legitimate), directors, shareholders and company secretaries may not want to publicly reveal that they are the owners or officials of a company or want to make it more difficult for them to be identified.
 One such example may be a property developer planning to acquire and develop a large area.
-They might prefer to shelter behind nominee company structures to avoid alerting rival developers of their plans and / or alerting the landowners, who, if aware of the plans, might drive a harder bargain.
-To avoid the public disclosure requirements which would reveal their identities, the owners of a company can instead appoint nominee directors, company secretaries and shareholders.
+They might prefer to shelter behind nominee company structures to avoid alerting rival developers of their plans and/or alerting the landowners, who, if aware of the plans, might drive a harder bargain.
+To avoid some of the public disclosure requirements which would easily reveal their identities, the owners of a company can instead appoint nominee directors, company secretaries and shareholders to create some distance.

-The nominee directors’ and shareholders’ names appear on official records in the public domain which means that the real directors’ and shareholders’ identities are concealed.
+The nominee directors’ and shareholders’ names appear on official records in the public domain which means that the real directors’ and shareholders’ identities are better concealed.
 This is a legal business arrangement.
-However, there is still a requirement under the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR 2017) to understand the ultimate beneficial ownership when interacting with entities.
+However, there is still a requirement under The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR 2017) for relevant persons to understand the ultimate beneficial ownership when interacting with entities.
 The role of director, shareholder and company secretary will be listed as fact on Companies House, without distinction if the role is filled by a ‘nominee’.
-The MLR 2017 do not use the term ‘nominee director’ or ‘nominee company secretary’, except for nominee shareholder in Regulation 12(2)(d)(ii).
+MLR 2017 does not use the term ‘nominee director’ or ‘nominee company secretary’, except for nominee shareholder in regulation 12(2)(d)(ii) MLR 2017.

-This same process could allow criminals and persons barred from taking on certain positions in business, to use nominees to conceal their identities, circumvent bans or sanctions, and remain hidden from company documents and registries.
-Companies House is working on improving transparency of beneficial ownership overall with identification verification of controlling parties.
-But a trust or company service provider (TCSP) providing such services must risk assess their customer and their business relations and transactions with them to ensure they are not facilitating money laundering and terrorist/proliferation financing (ML/TF/PF).
+These arrangements could allow criminals and persons barred from taking on certain positions in business, to use nominees to create distance between themselves and a company, circumvent bans or sanctions, and remain hidden from some publicly available company documents and registries.
+Companies House is currently introducingidentification verification of anyone setting up, running, owning or controlling a company in the UK on a phased basis from Spring 2025, with the aim of improving the accuracy of information on the Companies House Register.
+But a trust or company service provider (TCSP) providing such services must risk assess its customer and their business relations and transactions to ensure they are not facilitating money laundering and terrorist/proliferation financing (ML/TF/PF). to ensure they are not facilitating money laundering and terrorist/proliferation financing (ML/TF/PF).

-As the purpose of using a nominee service provider is to conceal the identities of the beneficial owners of a company, firms providing these services are regarded as high risk.
+As the purpose of using a nominee service provider is to conceal the identities of the directors or beneficial owners of a company, firms providing these services are regarded as presenting an increased risk.
 The risk is that criminals will set up companies that are involved in criminal activity and their involvement with the company is invisible when they make use of nominee structures.
-It isessential therefore that the proprietors of TCSPs offering these services have robust procedures in place to mitigate this risk.
+It is essential therefore that the proprietors of TCSPs offering these services have robust procedures in place to mitigate this risk.

 At a compliance visit, an officer should seek to understand all TCSP services (relevant activity) conducted by the TCSP, how the TCSP has risk assessed each service alone and in combination, and how it manages and mitigates those risks.

 Record testing should span all of the TCSP services provided.
-For example, where a TCSP provides formation and trustee services, records should be selected where formation services have been provided, where trustee services have been provided, and where both services have been provided together.
+For example, where a TCSP provides formation and nomineeservices, records should be selected where formation services have been provided, where nomineeservices have been provided, and where both services have been provided together.

 General money laundering, terrorist financing and proliferation financing risks for TCSPs can be found at ECSH52125.